muchmala/socket.io-cluster/README.md

 If you want your application to be really highly available you should design it to be stateless so you can restart any node without need to restart all application.
 The problem is that when you restart app-node, you loose context.
 So when one of users sends message you do not have instance of client and need to recreate it.
-So `io.on('connection',..)` has special flag as argument `isReconnect`.
+So app-node has special event `no-client` which means that there was no client and it was recreated.